What Is Copaxone?

 What Are the Serious Side Effects of Copaxone?

 Some side effects may also occur at the time you inject the medicine.
-Anytime that you feel tightness in your throat, have difficulty breathing, or experience a pounding heartbeat, tell your caregiver or physician right away.

 - Fluttering in your chest or a pounding heartbeat